 I tweet twice for one simple reason – the world is big, and I have followers from all over the globe.
 Why should I prioritize one group over the other?
 My evening tweets usually reach Americans, some fellow Europeans too.
 My morning tweets reach a lot of my friends from India, as well as other Asian countries, and Australia.
 I want everyone to see!
 Also, even if you didn’t do maths in university, you can probably easily guess that tweeting twice gives you more traffic than tweeting once!

 So how do I schedule everything then?

 We won’t be getting down to the technical today, because I just wanted to explain the principle of being an organized blogger – but of course, I will be sharing with you the services I use for all this, so you can start using them too!
 Let’s just look at the way I normally do things when I write and schedule a blog post:

 - Then I schedule it on the WordPress platform, following my blogging calendar, where I mark it as done

 - I choose to publicize through WordPress on Facebook, cause I honestly can’t be bothered with that platform (if you want more info pn Publicize, ask in the comments!)

 - But I untick the Publicize to Twitter – so I can schedule my own tweets

 - I then schedule my tweets, using Buffer.
 You can also use Twuffer for this.
+(Update: this post was written a while ago, Twuffer doesn’t exist anymore, but you can also schedule directly on Twitter now!
+Or just use Tweetdeck.)
 I schedule two tweets, one when the post comes out, and one the next morning.
 You can pick your times depending on when your blog is most visited, but think about where your followers live.

 - I also check my calendar for when the publication day is, if it’s in the future.
 I schedule another tweet with my review link for it.